WOUND HEALING & HYPERBARIC MEDICINE

 It can be very frustrating and time consuming to heal these wounds.
-We utilize the most up-to-date approaches to wound healing and remain current in new scientific advances.
+We use the latest treatment methods for wound healing and remain current in new scientific advances.

 A Team Approach to Wound Care

-The Center for Wound Healing and Hyperbaric Medicine is designed to complement your physician’s services and is committed to the treatment of difficult, chronic wounds.
-The staff is comprised of a team of caring professionals which include physicians with advanced training in wound management, a nursing staff trained in the care of chronic wounds, technicians and front office staff who will aid in setting appointments and in health insurance processing.
+The Center for Wound Healing and Hyperbaric Medicine is designed to complement care by your physician and is committed to the treatment of difficult, chronic wounds.
+The staff is comprised of a team of caring professionals which include physicians with advanced training in wound management, a nursing staff trained in the care of chronic wounds, as well as technicians and front office staff who handle appointment scheduling and health insurance processing.

 What to Expect When You Visit the Center for Wound Healing

 You will meet with a clinical staff member for consultation, including a physical examination and medical history evaluation.
-This diagnostic examination will aid in identifying the type of wound you have and the underlying problems causing the wound.
-After the diagnostic exam, the Wound Care team (link to below) will establish a treatment plan with you and will provide progress reports to your primary care doctor.
+This diagnostic examination will help identify the type of wound you have along with the underlying problems causing the wound.
+After the diagnostic exam, the Wound Care team will establish a treatment plan with you and will provide progress reports to your primary care doctor.